PeterNaydenov/dt-toolbox/README.md

 ### dt.extractList ()

 After version 7.1.x method `extractList` was added.
 Method can extract a list of segments and properties as a single instruction.
 Options are coming as a second argument.
-Use optioins(the second argument) to define a model of extracted data if needed.
+Use options (the second argument) to define a model of extracted data if needed.
 Modeling is applied only on objects.

 If requested segment or property is not available, response will be '**null**'.
 Segments have priority over properties.
 If there is a segment with the same name as a property, segment will be extracted.